Aviktos-Open-Source/TLDScanner/README.md

 ## Result
 You can find registered domains in log/{domain_name} as json format.

-Domains that are not registed will not show, or you can see logs interminal mentioning domains that are not found.
+Domains that are not registered will not show, or you can see logs in terminal mentioning domains that are not found.

 ## Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.